ReesMorrison/NetlifyBlogThemes/content/post/2021-06-14-birds-additional-sub-themes/BirdsAdditional.md

 Cartoons feature such classics as Big Bird, Daffy Duck, Donald Duck, Road Runner, and Tweety Bird that have become icons in cartoons and annotated movies.
 The list goes on, including Woody Woodpecker and Owl (in Winnie the Pooh).

-**Sayings**:  Nested in the English language are a covey of idioms that refer to birds.
+**Expressions**:  Nested in the English language are a covey of idioms that refer to birds.
 Here are more than 40, many of which came from [bird idioms](https://www.thespruce.com/bird-idioms-explained-386739).

 Some of the sayings cast insults: “you turkey”, “he’s chicken”, or “you bird brain.”